Salmandabbakuti/lit-actions-listener/README.md

 #### Workflow

-1. Register a lit action with details of the action and event you want to listen for.
+1. Registering a lit action with details of the action and event you want to listen for.
 When a user registers a Lit Action, they provide the following details:

-a. action name (e.g. "weather webhook action")
+- action name (e.g. "my webhook action")

-b. action code
+- action code

-c. js parameters (optional)
+- js parameters (optional)

-d. event type (block, webhook, contract)
+- event type (block, webhook, contract)
+- chainId/name that event to be emitted

-e. event details (e.g. block number, contract address, etc.)
+- event details (e.g. block number, contract address, contract event name etc.)

-There wil be some validations on the action code and event details before storing the action. if they are valid, the action is stored in the database. you can find relavent code here `pages/api/graphql.js`
+There wil be some validations on the action code and event details before storing the action. if they are valid, the action is stored in the database. you can find relavent code here `pages/api/graphql.js`.
 These details are stored in database and used to trigger the action when the event occurs.

 **Note: User auth will also be added to this.
 So that logged in users can see/update/delete all their actions in place.**
 **Currently, chainId is not being specified by user(defaults to mainnet for now).
 It will be used in future to support multiple chains.**